 With this bracketing technique, you can evaluate whether a photograph works or not.
 You will know this by varying parameters such as exposure, focus, flash, white balance, and ISO.

-Now it is your turn to apply the bracketing technique to obtain the image with the correct parameters from several shots.
+It is your turn to apply the bracketing technique to obtain the image with the correct parameters from several shots.
 You will get photos that will look spectacular and will be of great quality.

 Once you become a master in photography, you can offer your services in social events and more.
 Make sure to practice every day with the environment to take the perfect picture.